Our Culture

 To this end, we have analyzed and mapped our portfolios in terms of carbon emissions and intensity, climate value at risk, and carbon reduction targets.
 Within each of our portfolios, we have a clear view into the most carbon-intensive businesses and their trends over time.
 We know which businesses have established credible, science-based decarbonization targets.
 Using these reference points, we are attempting to engage with certain businesses with an aim to positively influence how they address the climate-related risks to their business models and the indirect costs they present to society.
 Through these engagements, we aim to understand management’s intentions for how it will approach decarbonization, how reduction targets are set and measured, or why the business has yet to establish credible targets and what management can commit to.

 At Sands Capital, we are privileged to hold a significant ownership position in many of our businesses.
 This “seat at the table” enables us to be a committed partner for change on a variety of levels.
-As long-term stewards of capital, we believe we have a duty to our clients to understand and seek to mitigate climate risks in our portfolio, identify positive climate opportunities, and engage with companies to in an effort to influence the trajectory of our portfolios and, ultimately, the global economy, over time.
+As long-term stewards of capital, we believe we have a duty to our clients to understand and seek to mitigate climate risks in our portfolios, identify positive climate opportunities, and engage with companies in an effort to influence the trajectory of our portfolios and, ultimately, the global economy, over time.

 1 https://riskfinder.climatecentral.org/place/norfolk.va.us?comparisonType=place&forecastType=NOAA2017_int_p50&level=6&unit=ft

-2 https://www.unep.org/resources/emissions-gap-report-2022#:~:text=Policies%20currently%20in%20place%20point%20to%20a%202.8%C2%B0C%C2%A0temperature%20rise%20by%20the%20end%20of%20the%20century.
+2 https://www.unep.org/resources/emissions-gap-report-2024

 3 Net-zero emissions are achieved when there is an overall balance between greenhouse gas emissions produced and greenhouse gas emissions taken out of the atmosphere.

-4 https://www.nature.com/articles/s41558-021-01058-x
+4 https://www.who.int/news-room/fact-sheets/detail/climate-change-and-health#:~:text=Recent%20research%20attributes%2037%25%20of%20heat%2Drelated%20deaths%20to%20human%2Dinduced%20climate%20change

-6 https://www.sec.gov/news/press-release/2022-46
+6 https://www.nature.com/articles/s41599-019-0329-3

-10 The CDP was called the Carbon Disclosure Project until the end of 2012.
+10 https://www.reuters.com/sustainability/no-global-carbon-price-some-companies-set-their-own-2023-12-10/#:~:text=An%20analysis%20by,have%20done%20so The CDP was called the Carbon Disclosure Project until the end of 2012.
 It is a not-for-profit organization that aims to study the implications of climate change for the world’s principal publicly traded companies.

 Disclosures:

 The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 All investments are subject to market risk, including the possible loss of principal.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
-A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
-GIPS Reports found here.

 Related Articles